mxdfr/Schnapsen/README.md

-THE SCHLOBOT
+The Schlobot
 ========================
-This is the practical material for the Intelligent Systems course, based on the card based strategy game _Schnapsen_.
+This bot that will beat you in the card based strategy game _Schnapsen_.

 ## Getting started